encode/django-rest-framework/docs/api-guide/content-negotiation.md

 # Custom content negotiation

-It's unlikley that you'll want to provide a custom content negotiation scheme for REST framework, but you can do so if needed.
+It's unlikely that you'll want to provide a custom content negotiation scheme for REST framework, but you can do so if needed.
 To implement a custom content negotiation scheme override `BaseContentNegotiation`.

-REST framework's content negotiation classes handle selection of both the approprate parser for the requesr, and the appropriate renderer for the response,  so you should implement both the `.select_parser(request, parsers)` and `.select_renderer(request, renderers, format_suffix)` methods.
+REST framework's content negotiation classes handle selection of both the appropriate parser for the request, and the appropriate renderer for the response,  so you should implement both the `.select_parser(request, parsers)` and `.select_renderer(request, renderers, format_suffix)` methods.

 ## Example